-Emergency dental care appointments are available 0730 to 1630, Monday through Friday by calling the dental appointment desk.
+Emergency dental care appointments are available 7:30 a.m. to 4:30 p.m.
+Monday through Friday by calling the dental appointment desk.
 At the emergency appointment visit, the patient's dental problem will be evaluated and, if necessary, prompt treatment provided.
 In some cases, non-urgent treatment may be scheduled for a later date in order to pre-plan the proper resources to meet the patient's dental needs.
-On non-duty days or after normal duty hours, access to emergency care to relieve severe pain, uncontrolled bleeding, or swelling caused by infection can be obtained by the Little Rock AFB Command Post at 501-987-1900 and asking for the "on-call" dentist.
+On non-duty days or after normal duty hours, access to emergency care to relieve severe pain, uncontrolled bleeding, or swelling caused by infection can be obtained by the Little Rock AFB Command Post at 987-1900 and asking for the "on-call" dentist.
 Please note that an emergency room visit for non-life threatening dental conditions are not authorized without concurrence of the on-call dentist.

-U.S. Air Force Photo By Senior Airman Harry Brexel U.S. Air Force Staff Sgt.
-Robert Thompson, 19th Aerospace Medicine Squadron dental laboratory noncommissioned officer in charge, creates porcelain teeth July 27, 2016, at Little Rock Air Force Base.
-19th AMDS dental lab technicians ensure Airmen are ready to deploy by manufacturing corrective devices and replacements for natural teeth.
+U.S. Air Force Staff Sgt.
+Robert Thompson, 19th Aerospace Medicine Squadron dental laboratory noncommissioned officer in charge, creates porcelain teeth in July 2016 at Little Rock Air Force Base.
+The 19th AMDS dental lab technicians ensure Airmen are ready to deploy by manufacturing corrective devices and replacements for natural teeth.